Hunts Creek Bridge Project FAQ's

 As part of its critical infrastructure upgrades, City of Parramatta plans to remove the twin stormwater culverts at Hunts Creek Bridge on North Rocks Road and replace them with a new single-span bridge which will carry three lanes of traffic and 3m-wide shared cycle and pedestrian paths either side.

-The first stage of the Hunts Creek Bridge program began with night works from Monday 20 January to Thursday 23 January 2025, with a second stage from 5 April to 4 June.
-Various works will continue until March 2026 with a range of impacts on traffic.
+The first stage of the Hunts Creek Bridge program began with night works from Monday 20 January to Thursday 23 January 2025, with a second stage from 5 April to 30 September.
+Various works will continue until June 2026 with a range of impacts on traffic.

 Work will be completed in four (4) stages with altered traffic arrangements in place throughout the program.
 The construction schedule will involve a combination of works during normal business hours, nightworks, weekend closures, lane closures and the full closure of North Rocks Road, with detours in place.
-For detailed program information, please download the PDF(PDF, 136KB).
+For detailed program information, please download the PDF(PDF, 122KB).

 We appreciate there will be some disruption and apologise for any inconvenience.
 City of Parramatta will work closely with its specialist contractors to see the works completed as safely and as quickly as possible and restore two-way travel on North Rocks Road as soon as we can.

-Following the planned one-month closure, we anticipate that most of the work will be undertaken during normal business hours, with North Rocks Road open to two-way traffic for the remainder of the program until March 2026.
+It is expected that North Rocks Road will be open to two-way traffic for the remainder of the program until June 2026.

 What about traffic, will there be delays?